 Success in Photography Is in the Details

-We all want to make great photographs.
+WWe all want to make great photographs.
 Yet our best efforts often fall short of our aspirations.
-We followed the rules, we lit it right, we exposed it right, posed it right, composed it right, processed it right… but too often something is missing.
+We followed the rules, lit it right, exposed it, posed it right, composed it right, and processed it right… but something is often missing.
 The image just doesn’t have the impact that we had hoped for.

-The Art of Seeing is a fun and thought-provoking talk that will explain the science behind “seeing” and why humans are so bad at seeing details.
-Using a combination of science, psychology, art, and humor, Joe will demonstrate how personal perspective and attention to detail, as opposed to RULES, will separate the good from the great.
+This is a fun and thought-provoking talk explaining the science behind “seeing” and why humans are so bad at seeing details.
+Using a combination of science, psychology, art, and humor, Joe will demonstrate how personal perspective and attention to detail, instead of RULES, will separate the good from the great.

-The presentation includes videos as well as a demonstration that will show how you can dramatically improve your photographs, whatever the subject matter, by improving your ability to “see.”
+The presentation includes videos and a demonstration showing how you can dramatically improve your photographs, whatever the subject matter, by enhancing your ability to “see.”

 What you will learn: